eheimer/openworld_api/README.md

 ### Entities and DTO notes

-**_Migration NOTE:_** _these scripts have not yet been created for the Nestjs app_

 - Entities should strictly be used on the server for interfacing with the database.
-Care should be taken to keep properties on these objects in sync with the DTO objects, for simplicity.
-- DTO's are defined in the config/openapi.yml file in the components section.
+- DTO's are based on the Entities, but are customized to carry data as needed between client and server in requests/responses
-- The TypeScript DTO modules are generated from the openapi spec via the `npm run generate:server:entities` command
-- In order to keep these DTO's in sync between client and server, the C# entities are generated from the TypeScript modules via the `npm run generate:client:entities` command

 ### Error handling